 - Pukka Herbs has committed to reduce absolute scope 1 & 2 emissions by 100%, and to reduce its scope 3 emissions by 50% per million units of products (both by 2030 from a 2017 baseline).

 Do you think customers care if companies are setting science-based targets?

 Let’s be honest, while an ever-increasing number of people want to buy products from purpose-led brands, many might not be overly excited about science-based targets - and may not even know what it means!

 But people are interested in companies that offer innovative products and those that save them money.
 And if the recent wave of consumer action and awareness on plastic have shown us anything, people also want companies that take sustainability seriously.

 Going through the process of setting science-based targets helps identify your main areas of impact, and then you can explore how best to communicate this in a way that will resonate with your customers.

 For example, H&M uses stories and innovation about its products to attract customers.
 As part of its science-based targets, H&M Group pledged to reduce emissions from purchased raw materials, fabric and garment.
 Each year, it unveils its Conscious Exclusive Collection, which uses unconventional materials with a lower carbon footprint.

 And through its Sustainable Home Product ranges, Kingfisher is tackling its scope 3 emissions as well as enabling customers to save energy, and therefore money.
 In 2018, these products and services helped its customers reduce their energy consumption by an estimated 43 TWh – more electricity than Hong Kong uses in a year!

 Setting science-based targets is something any business serious about its future – and the future of the planet – is doing.
-Take a look at my colleague Claire’s follow-up blog that shares the nitty-gritty detail of how to set science-based targets as part of your sustainability strategy.
+Take a look at my follow-up blog which shares the nitty-gritty detail of how to set science-based targets as part of your sustainability strategy.